Reviews

 Payments

-Money is available in your connected bank account as soon as 2 business days if you live in the US or 1 business day for Canadian residents.
-For retainer clients, you can set up recurring billing and payments.
+Funds reach your connected bank account within 2 business days for US users or 1 business day for Canadian residents.
+Set up recurring billing and payments for retainer clients.

 • Credit Cards – 2.9% – $0.60 per transaction